xonq/mycotools/test/mycotools_workshop.md

 - A UNIX/Linux command-line environment.
 Mycotools is deveoped for Linux, though most functions should be compatible with UNIX, including Apple, and BASH should be used as the command-line shell software.
-If you are using a Mac, you will need to switch to BASH as your default shell by opening a terminal and running: `chsh -s /bin/bash`
+UNFORTUNATELY, MACS THAT USE THE NEW M* SERIES CPUS DO NOT HAVE PACKAGE SUPPORT FOR MANY OF THE DEPENDENCIES.
+If you are using a Mac that has an Intel CPU, you will need to switch to BASH as your default shell by opening a terminal and running: `chsh -s /bin/bash`
 - [Install Mycotools](https://github.com/xonq/mycotools/blob/master/README.md#install) using miniconda3 as an environment manager
 - [Install FigTree](https://github.com/rambaut/figtree/releases) for
   phylogenetic tree viewing